RamosNico/dialogue-craft/README.md

 - [TypeScript](https://www.typescriptlang.org) - A statically typed superset of JavaScript.

-- [Axios](https://axios-http.com/) - A Promise based HTTP client for the browser and node.js.
+- [Axios](https://axios-http.com/) - A Promise based HTTP client for the browser and NodeJS.

 - [Supabase](https://supabase.com/) - An open source Postgres database and Authentication.